sourish21/MIPS-emulator/README.md

 # MIPS-emulator
-This emulates the MIPS architecture and processing of machine code instructions
+This emulates the MIPS architecture and processing of machine code instructions using c programming.